inlart/RGBmon/docs/configuration.rst

 - **interval**: Task execution interval
 - **source**: Data that will get converted to color
-- **converters**: Takes the output of a source and decides how LEDs should be colored
+- **effects**: Takes the output of a source and decides how LEDs should be colored

 The example task that up: